cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 In order for the machinedeployment to work correctly, we therefore need to know a few variables:

-- the min and max count of worker-nodes
+- The min and max count of worker-nodes
-- the cluster-name which is added as a label
+- The cluster-name which is added as a label
-- the network-id to place the worker-nodes in the correct virtual network
+- The network-id to place the worker-nodes in the correct virtual network
-- the cluster-version as defined in our kubeone.yaml
+- The cluster-version as defined in our kubeone.yaml
-- the datacenter location (ideally the same as the API servers)
+- The datacenter location (ideally the same as the API servers)

 Luckily terraform already provides us all information and we can obtain the terraform output in JSON format.